lux-operating-system/lxfs/docs/lxfs.md

     All other values are undefined and are reserved for future expansion as deemed necessary.

 ### 4.4.
 Block allocation table
 The block allocation table is the most integral component to the _lxfs_ file system and is analogous to the file allocation table of the FAT family of file systems.
-It is merely an array that indicates both whether or not a block is used, as well as what the next block in the chain of blocks is.
+It indicates both whether or not a block is used, as well as what the next block in the chain of blocks is.

 The size of the partition in blocks is given by the identification sector, and the size of the block allocation table can thus be calculated according to the formula shown in _section 4.2_.